rojal-m/Pool_Game/README.md

 **Keys**

-*“Mouse”:Used to start the game
+*“Mouse”:Used to start the game, aim and shoot the white ball

 *”W”: Used to increase shooting power